Felip (musician)

-Felip Jhon Suson (born January 12, 1997) is a Filipino rapper, singer, songwriter, and dancer.
-Felip is the main dancer member of the Filipino boy band SB19, which debuted in 2018 and has become the leading P-pop group, under the stage name Ken.
-Although Felip is known for his distinctively deep voice, he has also displayed a wide vocal range.
+Felip Jhon Suson (born January 12, 1997), known professionally as Felip and as Ken in his role as a member of P-pop group SB19, is a Filipino singer, songwriter, rapper, dancer and entrepreneur.
+As Ken, he is the main dancer and lead singer of the Filipino boy band SB19 managed under 1Z Entertainment.

-Felip goes by his first name outside his music with SB19.
-He made his solo debut with "Palayo" (2021), a slow R&B track, which was followed by "Bulan" (2022).
-His extended play COM•PLEX (2023) and his album 7sins (2024) are more hip hop–oriented.
+Felip made his solo debut with "Palayo" (2021), a slow R&B track, which was followed by the single "Bulan" (2022).
+He released his first extended play COM•PLEX in 2023 and his first album 7sins in 2024.
 Honouring his roots as a Cebuano speaker from Zamboanga del Sur, Felip has performed in Cebuano in addition to Filipino and English.
+Although Felip is known for his distinctively deep voice, he has displayed a wide vocal range and is noted for his versatility and experimental sound.

 Early life and education

 Felip Jhon Suson was born on January 12, 1997, in Pagadian, Zamboanga del Sur.
-He has bisdak Bisaya roots.
+He has Bisaya roots.
 He was raised by his grandparents in Lakewood, Zamboanga del Sur.
-Felip's father and grandfather are pastors, and their love for gospel music inspired his own passion for music.
+Felip’s father and grandfather are pastors, and their love for gospel music inspired his own passion for music.
 The influence of his uncle, who plays many musical instruments, led him to learn how to play several instruments early in life.
-He started dancing when he needed to for a school project aside from competing sports.
-Felip joined some dance groups during high school.
+He started dancing when he needed to for a school project aside from being a varsity player in sepak takraw.
+Felip joined some hiphop dance groups during high school.
 He attended Cagayan de Oro College and studied architecture before his musical career began.
 After joining the band, he transferred to the Technological Institute of the Philippines.